StuartArnell/StockPots/README.md

 -   Show the bot (hold up to the camera) your product package and say 'Ready' as instructed.
 -   Once TJ has verified that the product has been recognised ( saying it is either vegetable or chicken stock ) you can ask questions about the product.
 See the Conversation Intents for details - but try 'Where is it made?
 What is in it?
 Is it suitable for vegetarians?' as examples

+You can also use the 'special command' to start the whole flow again.
+Just say 'Start Again'.
+The conversation status will be reset to the beginning.

 # Whats Next?

 Obviously, you may want to trai your bot in different products.
 Bear in mind that you will need to change the conversation intents and dialogs appropriately aswell as training the visual recognition.

+# Disclaimer

+I won't claim tha this is the best way to achieve what this application does - but I will claim that it does work :-)  There may be better ways, and I will refine over time, but I have used it as a start point for conversations with otehr people and it is easy to build further function onto it now it is working.